 1. Kerala Elephant Festival- Watch Thrissur Pooram

 Thrissur is best known for its famous Thrissur Pooram Festival, which is the most enchanting spectacle with decorated elephants with brightly colored parasols.
+This Kerala elephant festival is filled with music and fireworks and the biggest attraction is the elephant in Kerala decorated with “nettipattam”.
 The pooram festival highlights include among other things a spectacular procession and display of a large number of decorated elephants in Kudamattom, where there is a rhythmic changing of brightly colored large umbrellas on the top of the elephant which is accompanied by fireworks at night.

 In Trichur alone, there are 250 elephants in captivity and they are a part of the day to day life.
 People of Trichur have a unique tradition of appreciating the beauty of elephants and it is considered prestigious to keep an elephant.
+The Kerala elephant festival takes place in the Malayalam month of Medam which usually falls in the month of April.
 Thrissur pooram happens in April- May every Year.
 Temple elephants in Kerala inspire the kind of fan following reserved for movie stars elsewhere.

 2. Bathe an Elephant in Kodanad

-Kodanad is situated on the south bank of river Periyar, which is around 42 KM from Kochi, and the Elephant rescue center for the central Kerala forest region is located in Kodanad.
+Since elephant in Kerala is also domesticated on a large scale, there are places where you can see elephant Kerala getting trained and taking baths.
+Kodanad is situated on the south bank of river Periyar, which is around 42 KM from Kochi, and the Elephant rescue centre for the central Kerala forest region is located in Kodanad.
 Bathe and massage of elephants and baby elephants are normally done with small flat rocks, and husk of coconuts like shown in the video below.
 Early in the morning at the Kodanad riverside, when mahouts bathe elephants, tourists can get a chance to participate and experience hands-on bathe and massage of elephants at Kodanad.

 3. Elephant Spotting